Bidadari Cemetery: Exhumation

 The area was earmarked for development in the government's 1998 land-use masterplan.
 Between 2001 and 2006, all known graves, consisting of 58,000 Christian and 68,000 Muslim graves, were exhumed.
 The majority of the Christian graves were unclaimed.
 The remains of Muslims were reburied at the Pusara Abidi Cemetery in Choa Chu Kang, while unclaimed Christians' remains were cremated, and their ashes scattered at sea between 24 and 29 March 2008.

 Memorial Garden

-In response to public feedback, Bidadari Memorial Garden was created in 2004 on the part of exhumed Hindu section of the former cemetery near Mount Vernon to display the former gates and gateposts and 21 tombstones from prominent persons' graves.
+Singaporeans were concerned that the history of Bidadari Cemetery was being erased and something should be done to commemorate the historical figures who were buried there.
+As a result, the National Heritage Board decided to relocate the cemetery gates and twenty tombstones of key historical figures, including Ahmad Ibrahim, Minister of Health of Singapore from 1959 until 1961 and the Minister of Labour until his death in 1962, to Bidadari Memorial Garden, which was created in 2004, at Mount Vernon.

 Developments

 The Woodleigh MRT station which was constructed close to the western end of former Malay and Christian sections along the Upper Serangoon Road, was completed and operational in 2003 but remained closed due to low commuter traffic in the vicinity.

-The Woodleigh MRT Station was opened eight years later in 19 June 2011.
+The Woodleigh MRT Station was opened eight years later on 19 June 2011.
 In late 2011, the Ministry of National Development (MND), developed a blueprint for a new housing estate with HDB flats and private housing on several parts of the former cemetery.
 Works began in 2012, with the first batch of built-to-order HDB flats expected to be ready in 2018.